Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Overview of the New Towns dataset

-The above provides a brief overview of scaling relationships for town areas and populations, but the attention now shifts to an overview of statistics for, specifically, locally computed metrics.
-Data is sourced from \emph{Ordnance Survey} \emph{Open Roads}, \emph{Ordnance Survey} \emph{Points of Interest}, and \emph{Office for National Statistics} census datasets from which a variety of centrality, land-use accessibility, mixed-use, and population density measures is derived.
-These are computed point-by-point for each street intersection at a selection of pedestrian distances ranging from $200m$ to $1600m$.
-This workflow is performed with the \code{cityseer-api} \code{Python} package \parencite{Simons2021b}, which employs a local windowing-methodology with distances computed directly over the network and with aggregations performed dynamically and with respect to the direction of approach, thus preserving the relationships between the variables and retaining contextual precision.
-Figures~\ref{fig:kde_pop} and~\ref{fig:kde_mu} show kernel density estimate plots: larger boundaries tend to have longer tailed distributions and higher median values for local population densities, local closeness centralities, and local mixed-uses.
-The same variables are averaged and plotted against global city populations in scatterplots~\ref{fig:mus_close} and~\ref{fig:mus_mu}, with the mean for bundled values for all New Towns compared to equivalently sized towns.
-Average local population densities are not substantially different between New Towns and `other' towns, but more notable differences emerge once comparing local closeness centralities and, especially, the degree of local land-use diversity.
+Whereas the above provides a brief overview of scaling relationships for town areas and populations, the attention now shifts to an overview of statistics for, specifically, locally computed metrics.
+Data is sourced from \emph{Ordnance Survey} \emph{Open Roads}, \emph{Ordnance Survey} \emph{Points of Interest}, and \emph{Office for National Statistics} census datasets from which a variety of localised ("radial") centrality, land-use accessibility, mixed-use, and population density measures is derived (see Supplementary Tables~\ref{table:artificial-vars-dnn} and~\ref{table:artificial-vars-m2}).
+These are computed location-by-location for each street intersection at a selection of pedestrian walking tolerances ranging from $200m$ to $1600m$.
+This workflow is performed with the open-source \code{cityseer-api} \code{Python} package \citep{Simons2021b}, in which distances are computed directly over the street network from each point of analysis: land-use and statistical aggregations are thus performed dynamically and with respect to the direction of approach towards each land-use or data-point, thereby preserving location-specific relationships between the variables and retaining spatial precision in relation to distance-weighted walking tolerances.
+Supplementary Figures~\ref{fig:kde_pop} and~\ref{fig:kde_mu} show kernel density estimate plots: larger boundaries tend to have longer tailed distributions and higher median values for local population densities, local closeness centralities, and local mixed-uses.
+The same variables are averaged and plotted against global city populations in scatterplots Figure~\ref{fig:mus_mu} and Supplementary Figure~\ref{fig:mus_close}, with the mean for bundled values for all New Towns compared to equivalently sized towns.
+Average local population densities are not substantially different between New Towns and `other' towns, but more notable differences emerge once comparing local closeness centralities and, especially, the degree of local land-use diversity (mixed-uses).
 This pattern repeats with lower local accessibilities to land-uses in general.
-The differences likewise persist when comparing the correlations between the variables, as shown in Figures~\ref{fig:corr_a} and~\ref{fig:corr_b}, indicating a weakening of the associations between population densities, network centralities, and land-use diversity for New Towns.
+The differences likewise persist when comparing the correlations between the variables, as shown in Figure~\ref{fig:corr_a} and Supplementary Figure~\ref{fig:corr_b}, indicating a weakening of the associations between population densities, network centralities, and mixed-uses for New Towns.